LP Duo: Quantum Music and Hybrid Piano

 In the mid-2010s, the duo (in collaboration with the American company HTEC) also developed the so-called Hybrid portable piano, a system featuring 88 optical sensors that can transform any piano into a hybrid acoustic-electronic instrument.
 It connects via USB to digital devices, allowing integration with music software and VST instruments.
 Duality can be easily assembled on any piano without physical alterations, offering numerous sound possibilities while maintaining acoustic qualities.
 It was first premiered in 2017, and its patent is internationally protected.
 Thanks to the invention of the new hybrid piano sound, LP Duo has composed an album of original music called "Duality" (2019), released with Universal Music, which promotes the album in collaboration with Deutsche Grammophon, Yellow Lounge and IMG Artists at concerts across Europe, North America and Asia.

 LP Duo premiered new compositions for two hybrid pianos as part of the Beyond Quantum Music project during their residency at the Kavli Institute at TU Delft.
 These works incorporated sounds from quantum computers, atomic manipulations, and genetic code translations, blending them with their established musical style.
 They performed on the Duality Hybrid Piano, which was developed in collaboration with HTEC engineers.
 Belgrade media artist Incredible Bob created the visual aspect of the performance.

 In 2022, LP Duo composed Baby Blues, six short minimalistic hybrid-piano pieces (Birth, Cradle, Now What?, Baby’s Book, Show Me How to Breathe, Lullaby for Staying Awake).

 In 2023, the ensemble created a composition Between the Waves, on the occasion of the Ars Akustika EBU, a live broadcast organized by Radio Belgrade 3 in collaboration with the European Broadcasting Union (EBU).
 The event features avant-garde and experimental acoustic art, combining live performances, installations, and sound pieces from artists worldwide.

-New Art Center

-LP Duo is the founder of the non-governmental organization New Art Center (2008), which is involved with various music projects and activities, including publishing sheet music in print and digital formats.